 Preparation for First Year at Dartmouth

 You should arrive at Dartmouth with solid preparation in mathematics and science, including:

-- Mathematics (3 courses through calculus of vector-valued functions)
+- Calculus (3 courses through vector-valued functions)

 - Physics (2 courses through mechanics and electromagnetism)

 - Computer science (1 course, an introduction to computer science and programming)

 Courses beyond the minimum, e.g., in your science major or supportive of your engineering interest, are strongly recommended and are considered in admissions.

 Common Core Courses (3 courses)

 - ENGS 21: Introduction to Engineering (fall, winter, or spring)